 In K-12 schools, students, teachers, staff and visitors should be supported if they continue wearing masks.
 The same is true for anyone who continues wearing masks for sports.

-How do I help my child get used to wearing a mask?
+My child just turned 2.
+How do I help them get used to wearing a mask?

 Look in the mirror with the face mask on and talk about it.

 Put a mask on a favorite stuffed animal.